tradixcodes/alx-low_level_programming/README.md

 # Intro

->Welcome to my first c project.
+>Welcome to my first c projects.

 ## About